AlexPiche/alexpiche.github.io/_pages/about.md

   - /about.html
 ---

-I am a Member of Engineering (Reinforcement Learning) at Poolside in Montreal.
-I am interested in alignment, self-improving systems, and AI safety.
+I am a Member of Engineering (Reinforcement Learning) at Poolside, working remotely from Montreal.
+My research focuses on scalable reinforcement learning systems for large language models, with particular interest in reasoning, self-improvement, and efficient on-policy training at scale.